Drive repeatable success, whatever your account based marketing approach with this step-by-step process guide…

 Step 1.
 Target Account List (TAL) creation

 The success of your account based marketing strategy depends on the quality of your research.
-87% of B2B marketers agree that ABM delivers higher ROI than other strategies (ITSMA).
+88% of senior B2B marketing professionals have seen an improvement in conversion rates when using ABM.
 However, this will only be true if you target the right companies for your product or service offering.

 Regardless of whether your chosen strategy is to grow existing customers or acquire new ones, your first party data is a great place to start.

 Not every customer can be neatly matched to a category.
 However, identifying salient characteristics that naturally segment your data into meaningful audiences will enable you to better pinpoint their profile, pain points, and needs – essential for designing the most effective communications for profitable engagements.

 Make a start through interrogating your CRM with the following:

 - The most reward and least effort to acquire and retain?

 - The most kudos (high profile brands with high market influence…etc.)?

 - The most effort and least reward?